NxPKG/khulnasoft-docs/content/cache/how-to/set-caching-levels.md

 # Caching levels

-Caching levels determine how much of your website’s static content Cloudflare should cache.
-Cloudflare’s CDN caches static content according to the levels below.
+Caching levels determine how much of your website’s static content Khulnasoft should cache.
+Khulnasoft’s CDN caches static content according to the levels below.

 - **No Query String**: Delivers resources from cache when there is no query string.
 Example URL: `example.com/pic.jpg`
 - **Ignore Query String**: Delivers the same resource to everyone independent of the query string.
 Example URL: `example.com/pic.jpg?ignore=this-query-string`